Lorenzo8999/COCOMO_VCS_GITHUB/README.md

 ## Contact

-If you have any problem please contact us:
+If you have any problems please contact us:
 > 19133@studenti.marconiverona.edu.it
 > 19113@studenti.marconiverona.edu.it